 The cards the backbone of Avast Ye- Blimey! and have gone through by far the most changes across its development.
 I ran multiple tests to determine which cards should be kept, how many cards players could keep track of at once, what types of effects cards could and couldn't have, and much more.
 In all, I had designed over 30 characters and whittled those down to 14.
 I also did some considerable work to make the cards not only polished for this game, but for any potential expansions that could have followed.

 Playing cards used for scale*

-the board has gone through a number of changes to reach it's current shape and design.
+the board has gone through a number of changes to reach its current shape and design.
 Originally, the board wasn't included.
 However, testing showed that it was incredibly helpful for players to keep track of gameplay.
-To keep the board in cost, I took inspiration from a number of other games to reach this final design.
-Not only does it help track gameplay and statuses, but the card placement design makes it so cards rest at an angle, making them far easier to pick-up and flip (which occurs a lot during play).
+To keep the board in cost, I took inspiration from a number of other minimalist boards from other games.
+Not only does it help track gameplay and statuses, but the card placement design makes it so cards rest at an angle, making them far easier to pick up and flip (which occurs a lot during play).

 Used to resolve ties

 Funnily enough, the resolving ties has evolved drastically across development.
 Originally, ties were resolved by rolling dice.
 Later, I switched to a coin toss, so I could include a doubloon for promotional reasons.
 This worked out fine, at first.
 However, as I began to finalize the cards, coin tosses were deciding the winner more and more.
 With help from The Game Makers Guild, the system changed where the doubloon's favor would flip with each win; turning this aspect of pure chance into one of pure strategy.

 I am very proud of what I accomplished with Avast Ye- Blimey!.
 It has tested all of my skills and helped expand them in ways I never would have imagined.
 However, I can't say it's been easy, with multiple roadblocks that could have been avoided with better planning.